itwasntandy/m-eatup/README.md

    * i.e. Andrew is happy to go by foot, car or public transport
    * Will is happy to go by foot, bicyle or public transport
    * Harry is happy to go by public transport, and walk no more than 10 minutes
+* Daemonize the process to make it easier to run as a service